- What is a Pizzaiola?

 Pizzaiola is a female chef proficient in making authentic Italian-style pizza.

-The male version of the term is pizzaiolo, while pizzaioli refers to all pizza makers in general without gender distinction.
+The male version of the term is pizzaiolo, while pizzaioli refers to all pizza makers without gender distinction.

 “Pizzaiola” is derived from a tomato sauce incorporating olive oil, garlic, and oregano paired with meat or pasta used to braise the meat in a slow cooking process to aid the breakdown of tough proteins.